Mageean named in World Championships squad

 Last updated on .From the section Athletics

-Athletics Ireland have named the largest ever squad for the World Championships in Budapest next month.
+European medallists Ciara Mageean, Mark English and Thomas Barr will lead Ireland into next month's World Athletics Championships in Budapest.

-European Championship medallists Ciara Mageean, Mark English and Thomas Barr lead the 23-strong Irish team.
+Rhasidat Adeleke and Sarah Lavin are also part of the 23-strong squad.

-Sarah Lavin and Rhasidat Adeleke will aim to continue their exceptional seasons.
+Tokyo Olympian Phil Healy withdrew from consideration in order to recover "mentally and physically" for the Olympic Games next summer.

-Robert Heffernan won Ireland's last medal at the World Athletics Championships with a gold in the 50km walk in 2013.
+Robert Heffernan won Ireland's last medal with a gold in the 50km walk in 2013.

 "This team includes multiple athletes, both seasoned campaigners and rising stars," said Paul McNamara, Athletics Ireland director of high performance.